PAH targeted therapy

 | TGF-β | Activin signalling inhibitor | Sotatercept (Winrevair) | First disease-modifying agent; improves 6MWD and PVR (STELLAR 2024) |

-- Mechanism: Fusion protein that traps activin ligands, restoring balance between pro-proliferative and anti-proliferative signalling in the pulmonary vasculature.
+- Mechanism: Fusion protein that traps activin ligands, restoring balance between pro-proliferative and anti-proliferative signalling in the pulmonary vasculature — first disease-modifying agent in PAH.

 - Dosing: 0.3 mg/kg or 0.7 mg/kg SC every 3 weeks.